How To Freeze Sourdough Bread

 - Allow the bread to cool completely at room temperature for at least 3-4 hours.

-- Slice the sourdough into ½-inch thick slices, using a serrated knife.
+- Slice the sourdough into ยฝ-inch thick slices, using a serrated knife.

-- Place the slices on a baking sheet lined with parchment paper, making sure they’re not touching.
+- Place the slices on a baking sheet lined with a piece of parchment paper, making sure theyโre not touching.
 Place the baking sheet in the freezer for about 30 minutes, or until the slices are frozen.

-- Once frozen, transfer the sourdough slices to a large freezer-safe bag or container.
+- Once frozen, transfer the sourdough slices to a large freezer-safe ziplock bag or airtight container.
 Label and date the bag, then place it back in the freezer for up to three months.

-Defrosting your frozen sourdough is easier than actually freezing it!
+Defrosting your homemade bread is easier than actually freezing it!

 Sliced: